Bashkirs (painting): History

 The painting was created in the autumn of 1814 in Edinburgh, inspired by Allan’s travels through the Caucasus and the Caspian Lowlands in 1809–1810.
-It depicts a scene during nightime, where two Bashkir horsemen are talking to three peasants.
+It depicts a scene during nighttime, where two Bashkir horsemen are talking to three peasants.
 It accurately depicts the costumes and weaponry of Bashkir horsemen, who during the Napoleonic Wars served in the Russian army in roles similar to Cossack troops, including active military service and rear-guard escort duties.

 In 1815, Allan held an exhibition in London featuring the works he created after his return from Russia.
 Bashkirs was publicly displayed for the first time at this event.
 The painting later remained in Allan’s studio in Edinburgh, where it was seen in December 1816 by the Grand Duke Nicholas Pavlovich, the future Emperor Nicholas I, during his travels in Great-Britain.
-He bought Allan three pantings, including this one.
+He bought Allan three paintings, including this one.

 Upon arrival in Russia, the painting was placed in Anichkov Palace, in Nicholas I’s personal study, and was cataloged under the title Two Bashkirs Talking to Three Peasants.
 In 1920, it was transferred to the Hermitage Museum.
 It was considered for export during the 1929 sale of Hermitage collections, but it was returned to the museum in 1931 and reinstated in the permanent exhibition under its now-established title Bashkirs.